AnyLogic

 On downtime triggered

-Here you can type the code that will be executed when this downtime task is triggered either by schedule, cycles, total or working time triggers, or manually.
+The code to execute when this downtime task is triggered either by schedule, cycles, total or working time triggers, or manually.

 On start

-Here you can type the code that will be executed when the task starts.
-If at downtime the resource unit (transporter, crane, etc.) moves to the specified location, this code is executed only when it reaches the destination.
+The code to execute when the task starts.
+If during downtime the resource unit (a transporter, crane, and so on) moves to the specified location, this code is executed only when it reaches the destination.

 Local variables: